 Most of the pollutants from IC engines are emitted through the exhaust.
-However, some total organic compounds (TOC) escape from the crankcase as a result of blowby (gases that are vented from the oil pan after they have escaped from the cylinder past the piston rings) and from the fuel tank and carburetor because of evaporation.
-Nearly all of the TOCs from diesel CI engines enter the atmosphere from the exhaust.
-Crankcase blowby is minor because TOCs are not present during compression of the charge.
-Evaporative losses are insignificant in diesel engines due to the low volatility of diesel fuels.
-In general, evaporative losses are also negligible in engines using gaseous fuels because these engines receive their fuel continuously from a pipe rather than via a fuel storage tank and fuel pump.
+However, some total organic compounds (TOC) escape from the crankcase as a result of blowby (gases that are vented from the oil pan after they have escaped from the cylinder past the piston rings) and from the fuel tank

-The primary pollutants from internal combustion engines are oxides of nitrogen (NOx), hydrocarbons and other organic compounds, carbon monoxide (CO), and particulates, which include both visible (smoke) and nonvisible emissions.
+The primary pollutants from internal combustion engines are oxides of nitrogen (NO_x) , hydrocarbons and other organic compounds, carbon monoxide (CO), and particulates, which include both visible (smoke) and nonvisible emissions.
 Nitrogen oxide formation is directly related to high pressures and temperatures during the combustion process and to the nitrogen content, if any, of the fuel.
 The other pollutants, HC, CO, and smoke, are primarily the result of incomplete combustion.
 Ash and metallic additives in the fuel also contribute to the particulate content of the exhaust.
 Sulfur oxides also appear in the exhaust from IC engines.
-The sulfur compounds, mainly sulfur dioxide (SO2), are directly related to the sulfur content of the fuel.
+The sulfur compounds, mainly sulfur dioxide (SO2), are directly related to the sulfur content of the fuel.2